eduardopeixe/marketplace/README.md

 ---

-This is available in branch `barebones-api`.
+This is available in branch `barebones`.

-Follow the instructions to checkout barebones-api
+Follow the instructions to checkout barebones

 ```
-git checkout barebones-api
+git checkout barebones
 npm install
 npm start
 ```